Official languages

 What would be an acceptable situation today for Basque?

 — The minimum would be for Basque speakers to be able to use the language in any field, in any situation.
 Here we call it "comfortable use of the language".
 Because you go to public administration and you have to wait fifteen minutes because the person who knows Basque has gone to have a coffee and it turns out that when they arrive their level is not acceptable.
 Or you go to a restaurant and they look at you badly.
-Or at the courthouse.
-An ideal situation that is set as an objective here is the universalization of knowledge of Basque, as in Catalonia you have of Catalan [knowledge of Basque in the Basque Country stands at 36.2% of the population, Catalan is understood by 93% of the population of the Principality].
+Or in court.
+An ideal situation that is set as an objective here is the universalization of the knowledge of Basque, as in Catalonia you have of Catalan [knowledge of Basque in the Basque Country stands at 36.2% of the population, Catalan is understood by 93% of the population of the Principality].

 What does it mean?